ShkoJ/Job-Posting/README.md

 The primary goal for the next phase is to connect this front end to the back end.
 The back end will be responsible for:

-* Retrieving job data from the provided Excel file.
+* Retrieving job data from the SharePoint Excel file.
-* Serving the data to the front end via a REST API.
+* Serving the data to the front end.
 * Handling the scheduling and posting of jobs to Telegram.

 ---